Tax

 Wilberforce is proud to have members ranked in both the private client tax and corporate tax categories of the directories.
 Chambers’ coverage includes the following:

-Chambers & Partners 2024:Wilberforce Chambers is widely known as one of London’s top chancery sets, regularly involved in the largest litigation matters in the UK and offshore.
+Chambers & Partners 2025:Wilberforce Chambers is widely known as one of London’s top chancery sets and regularly involved in the largest litigation matters in the UK and offshore.
 It also has a high-end tax practice for private client matters.
-Members have recently represented HMRC in its dispute with Jamie Ritblat and others over the taxation of his property investment firm and other assets, including an employee benefit trust.

 Notable cases